 Throughout the 1950s the Campagnolo Gran Sport had enjoyed a monopoly of the parallelogram design - thanks to various, slightly obscure, patents.

-Ever cautious, Tullio Campagnolo's response was this slighly underwhelming product - the Campagnolo Record of 1963.
-It is basically a Gran Sport updated with an improved pulley cage with offset pulley wheels to give better chain wrap and a more constant chain gap.
+Ever cautious, Tullio Campagnolo's response was the slighly underwhelming Campagnolo Record of 1963.
+It is basically a Campagnolo Gran Sport updated with an improved pulley cage with offset pulley wheels to give better chain wrap and a more constant chain gap.
 This long-overdue improvement merely allowed Campagnolo to catch up with, rather than surpass, its competitors.
 Campagnolo had even used offset pulley wheels on its lower end Campagnolo Sportman derailleur a few years before (in 1961).

 The 1963 Campagnolo Record may not have been a technical tour-de-force, but it is nonetheless historic - as it is the first derailleur to bear the iconic 'Record' sub-brand.
 The two words 'Campagnolo Record' are unquestionably the most respected in the pantheon of great bicycle components.

 I am aware of four possible variants of this iconic product:

 The second version described in this list is the least well documented, hence my vagueness about its date.

 This, rather fine, example of a Campagnolo Record is of the 'fourth variant' described above.
 It features: